guigro/cogs-mini-osc/README.md

 # Mini-OSC for Cogs

 This mini-app is made to help Cogs receiving and sending HTTP / TCP / UDP requests through OSC by running a mini-OSC server handling and converting requests.
-It's a work in progress, so far I tested with success HTTP requests, but not TCP and UDP yet.
+It's a work in progress, so far I tested with success HTTP requests and TCP requests.
 This project has been made with the help of AI with a lot of manual adjustments to make it work.

 ---